ZSR3004/Cell-Tracking/README.md

 #### Equipment and Supplies

-1. Computer
+1. Computer with storage space available
-2. Storage space
-3. Completed Tiff video
+2. Completed Tiff video
-4. Internet access
+3. Internet access

 #### Operating/Using/How To